 -

-Shortened links hide destinations
+Shortened links obscure destinations

 -